 If we did call the end of the night “rope rise,” no one would know what the heck we’re talking about, so fewer people would take advantage.
 In any case, wait times tend to be shorter towards later at night.
 When and by how much they fall varies by park, and is often not fully reflected in posted wait times.

-Critically, Magic Kingdom is also the park where Genie+ is easiest to use and presents the fewest headaches.
-While my aforementioned day isn’t the best example, you can book Lightning Lane ride reservations around walking less.
+This would not have been possible at the other parks, especially Disney’s Hollywood Studios.
+Unlike those, Magic Kingdom is the park where Genie+ is easiest to use and presents the fewest headaches.
+At Magic Kingdom, you can book Lightning Lane ride reservations with a more leisurely approach and less criss-crossing the park.
 There’s also less competition with Genie+ at Magic Kingdom, and the lower-stakes nature leads to fewer frustrations than at Disney’s Hollywood Studios.

 Next, there’s the end of the night.
-Like every other park, wait times at Magic Kingdom do fall off in the evening as guests grab spots for the Disney Enchantment fireworks.
+Like every other park, wait times at Magic Kingdom do fall off in the evening as guests grab spots for the Happily Ever After fireworks.
 You can enjoy shorter waits if you’re willing to skip those, or watch them from a last-minute location in Fantasyland.

 The drop-off isn’t quite as pronounced as the other parks, but it’s still significant.
 That plus queueing up for Seven Dwarfs Mine Train one minute before park closing is a great approach if you don’t buy Genie+ or Individual Lightning Lanes.

-Finally, there’s Extended Evening Hours for those who are eligible.
+For select guests one night per week, there’s Extended Evening Hours.
 We’ve done this a handful of times, so our sample size is still relatively limited, but our success rate is 100%.
 Low waits everywhere and blissfully uncrowded parks.

-If you read our recent Early Entry at Epcot: Better Than Genie+, this one has already been “spoiled” for you.
-At least while Epcot has moved forward its official opening time to 8:30 am, Early Entry is the best way to beat the crowds here.
+Early Entry is the best way to beat the crowds at Epcot.
 That’s doubly true if you’re arriving via International Gateway, as you’ll be able to do Remy’s Ratatouille Adventure with a 10 minute wait or less.
+(See Early Entry at Epcot via World Showcase.)

 From the Rat Ride, it’s entirely possible to do Frozen Ever After as a near walk-on, Test Track with minimal wait, Soarin’ Around the World with minimal wait…and everything else in the new neighborhoods with no waits.
 It’s a lot of walking, but that’s par for the course at Epcot, and you could modify this approach to minimize steps if you’re staying the full day.